JinxCodesAI/pm/docs/idea.md

     *   **AI Action:** For each selected logline, the AI helps the user flesh it out into a full "Concept Board."

 *   **Step 2: The AI Creative Director (Concept Stress-Test)**
-    *   **How it works:** Before presenting to the client, the freelancer runs each Concept Board through the "Critique This Concept" function.
+    *   **How it works:** Before presenting to the client, the freelancer picks a Concept Board from the dropdown and runs a critique on demand.
+The panel stays empty until a board is reviewed, so it is always clear which concept the arguments belong to.
     *   **AI Action:** The AI provides a constructive critique for each concept as categorized argument cards (Strength, Risk, Question, Recommendation).
 Each run captures the guidance used, the board version that was reviewed, and a status so teams can mark critiques as addressed.
-    *   **Designer Workflow:** Strategists can tap any argument card to add it to the board's persistent Concept Critique notes.
-Those notes live inside the Concept Board editor and View Details modal so talking points stay attached to the asset the client will see.
+    *   **Designer Workflow:** Every argument card now ships with Address, Ignore, and Explain actions.
+Address routes the talking point into the board's persistent Concept Critique notes, Ignore archives the argument inside the critique, and Explain is staged for a future deep-dive response flow.
+Saved notes live inside the Concept Board editor and View Details modal so talking points stay attached to the asset the client will see.

 *   **Iteration & Feedback Loop:** This is the core of Module 2.
 The client will give feedback like, "We love Concept A, but can we make it less sci-fi?
 And we like the humor of Concept B, but not the setting."
 The freelancer returns to the tool, saves a new version of the existing Concept Board as a "v2," and uses **Refine with AI** with short guidance ("Tighten pacing; swap moon for family backyard") to rapidly generate the next iteration for the client.
 The tool keeps a clear history of all versions.